Think about your health -

 The president of Iceland, Guðni Th.
 Jóhannesson, will open the event.

 For the first time in Iceland, The New York Times Best Seller author of the book Breath, James Nestor, will be sharing his in-depth research on the topic of Breath.
 Together with Dr. Susanna Søberg, author of the book Winter Swimming and international leading expert in the science and use of cold and heat as stress management to increase health.
 Accident and Emergency Physician, Dr. Kristín Sigurðardóttir, discusses what stress is, how it benefits us and when it ceases to be useful.
-And health & Personal Development Coach, Vilhjálmur Andri Einarsson will be covering evidence-based Mind Body techniques to learn how to be ok no matter what.
+And health & Personal Development Coach, Vilhjálmur Andri Einarsson will be covering powerful Mind Body techniques to learn how to be ok no matter what.

 Breath: The New Science of a Lost Art